MGSimard/vertexblog/README.md

 - [ ] Create a shortcut for a dxdiag type thing that lists info about the site
 - [x] Post deletion
 - [x] Works, now make action tighter and use transactions
+- [ ] Now run the delete button onto a confirmation lol
 - [ ] Blog deletion
 - [x] Make sure deletion also uses dialog prompts/confirm/error
 - [ ] Set up blog & post search filtering